 Along with RPN, the team should consider the S, O, and D rankings for prioritizing risks one by one through team discussion.
 However, the team will be overloaded if there are too many failure modes in the FMEA.

-6.2 Risk Matrix
+5.2 Risk Matrix (Priority Matrix)

 The team can combine the criteria for the RPN and Severity, Occurrence, and Detection rankings by using a matrix.
 The following is an example of a risk matrix for the RPN and Severity ranking.

 The following example of a risk matrix includes a combination of severity and occurrence.

 • Red: must eliminate the risk or reduce its level.

 • Yellow: should eliminate the risk or reduce its level but not mandatory.

 The team can use a three-dimensional matrix of Severity, Occurrence, and Detection.
 However, this type of risk matrix is complicated to use without an FMEA software like FMEA Studio.

 The organizations can create a matrix depending on their process and available resources.
 However, the team should apply the criteria consistently.

 Using the RPN in FMEA is the most common and convenient method of evaluating risk because the FMEA RPN is easy to understand, whereas the entire FMEA methodology is complicated.